USEPA/EPA_MOVES_Model/docs/DebuggingMOVES.md

 ### Create the smallest set of runs that demonstrate the issue

 Testing MOVES is typically an iterative process.
 If a potential bug occurs in a large run, testing small changes in inputs could potentially take hours or days.
 Large input databases can be complicated to tweak without making mistakes, and large output datasets can be tricky to process and interpret.
-For these reasons it is extremely helpful to try to find the most minimal RunSpec and set of inputs that will reproduce the issue.
+For these reasons it is helpful to try to find the most minimal RunSpec and set of inputs that will reproduce the issue.
 Ideally, a test run in MOVES should only take a few minutes to complete, and the outputs should provide enough diagnostic information to demonstrate the scope of the issue.
 Below are some suggestions for how to reduce the scope of a MOVES run.

 #### Limit time span